 Spring break 2018 has come and gone and we are moving full steam ahead toward the end of the school year.
 As the kids are growing up quickly- too quickly it seems- we are more and more ditching our typical summer vacation schedule in exchange for spring and winter vacations.
-Spring break 2K18 was spent hitting the road right after Easter festivities at our house and heading east over 800 miles to Ruidoso, New Mexico.
+This year, spring break was spent hitting the road right after Easter festivities at our house and heading east over 800 miles to Ruidoso, New Mexico.

 While quiet, there is much to do in Ruidoso and the surrounding communities.
 It is an old town of Old Western significance.
 The Lincoln County wars were fought in the area, and Ruidoso was a known hideout for the infamous Billy the Kid and other outlaws.

 Fun places to visit in Ruidoso and Ruidoso Downs:

 If you’re into horse racing, Ruidoso Downs Racetrack is home to quarter horse and thoroughbred racing during the summer months.